 The individual meets with the psychiatrist or nurse practitioner in his/her office, reviews his/her medical and behavioral health history, and evaluates the need for medication.
-When indicated, the psychiatrist/nurse practitioner will electronically send a prescription, explains the medication and any side effects, and will provide instruction for psychiatric follow-up.
+When indicated, the psychiatrist/nurse practitioner writes a prescription, explains the medication and any side effects, and will provide instruction for psychiatric follow-up.